neondatabase/website/content/docs/manage/endpoints.md

 file_cache_hit_ratio = (file_cache_hits / (file_cache_hits + file_cache_misses)) * 100
 ```

-If your `file_cache_hit_ratio` is not 99% or above, your working set is not fully or adequately in memory.
+For OLTP workloads, you should aim for a `file_cache_hit_ratio` above 99%.
+If you hit ration is below that, your working set may not be fully or adequately in memory.
 In this case, consider using a larger compute with more memory.
 Please keep in mind that the statistics are for the entire compute, not specific databases or tables.
-Your compute runs an instance of Postgres, which could contain multiple databases and tables.

 <Admonition type="note">
 The cache hit ratio query is based on statistics that represent the lifetime of your compute, from the last time the compute started until the time you ran the query.
 Be aware that statistics are lost when your compute stops and gathered again from scratch when your compute restarts.
 You'll only want to run the cache hit ratio query after a representative workload has been run.
 For example, say that you increased your compute size after seeing a cache hit ratio below 99%.
 Changing the compute size restarts your compute, so you lose all of your current usage statistics.
-In this case, you should run a representative workload before you try the cache hit ratio query again to see if your cache hit ratio improved.
+In this case, you should run your workload before you try the cache hit ratio query again to see if your cache hit ratio improved.
 Optionally, to help speed up the process, you can use the `pg_prewarm` extension to pre-load data into memory after a compute restart.
 See [The pg_prewarm extension](/docs/extensions/pg_prewarm).
 </Admonition>

 #### Autoscaling considerations